Amarok79/Amarok.Events/doc/FAQ.md

 From that time on, our closed-source event library was a cornerstone of our new software platform.

-A few years later, I started to rewrite the entire library once again from scratch with the goal to make it open source.
-I wanted to share it with the community and also use it for my projects.
+Now, a few years later, I started to rewrite the entire library once again from scratch with the goal to make it open source.
+I wanted to share it with the community and I also wanted to be able to use it for my own side projects.

 That said, *Amarok.Events* isn't that widely used, but the concepts already have proven to work well.
+The implementation provided here is already used is several projects.